Base Training For Runners: The Complete Guide

 #1: Always Stay At Conversation Pace

-Ensure you are running at a pace where you could constantly be carrying on a conversation with someone else.
+Ensure you are running at a pace where you can constantly carry on a conversation with someone else.

-If you are using the perceived level of exertion chart, you should be between a 2-3.
+If you are using the perceived level of exertion chart, you should be between a 2 and 3.
 If you use heart rate zones, it is best to calculate them precisely and not just use formulas based on averages by age.
 This is if you either pulse below or above the average beats per minute.

 #2: Adjust Your Pace Depending On The Terrain

-Remember, go at whatever pace you need to to stay in a very comfortable zone where you would be able to carry on a full-on conversation!
+Remember, go at whatever pace you need to to stay in a very comfortable zone.
 Depending on your fitness level, the terrain, and even the weather, this will vary greatly and be quite a challenge.

 A trail runner walking uphill.